-context_handle The context under which this message will be
+context_handle The context under which this message will be sent.

-sent.

-conf_req_flag A flag for requesting the confidentiality service service is requested.
+conf_req_flag A flag for requesting the confidentiality service (encryption).

-(encryption).
-If non-zero, both confidentiality and integrity are requested; if zero, only the integrity qop_req A requested QOP (Quality of Protection).
-This is the cryptographic algorithm used in generating the MIC and doing the encryption.
+If non-zero, both confidentiality and integrity are requested;

+if zero, only the integrity service is requested.

+qop_req A requested QOP (Quality of Protection).
+This is the

+cryptographic algorithm used in generating the MIC and doing the encryption.
 For portability's sake, applications should specify the default QOP by setting this argument to GSS_C_QOP_DEFAULT whenever possible.
 (See Appendix C on specifying a non-default QOP.)

-input_message_bufferThe message to be wrapped.
-This argument must be in the form of a gss_buffer_desc object; see "Strings and Similar Data" on page 16.
-Must be freed up with gss_release_buffer()

-when you have finished with it.
+input_message_buffer The message to be wrapped.
+This argument must be in the form of a gss_buffer_desc object; see "Strings and Similar gss_release_buffer() when you have finished with it.